-The District has applied these revenues to pay the lease cost of portable classrooms that provide space for students from existing housing that accommodates workers in the senior housing projects, residential additions, or commercial/industrial projects.
-By entering into such lease agreements, the Governing Board has not dedicated these funds to facilities necessitated by new residential construction subject to Alternate fees8.
+The District has applied these revenues to pay for modernization costs of existing facilities that provide space for students from existing housing that accommodates workers in the senior housing projects, residential additions, or commercial/ industrial projects.
+Due to the ongoing costs for modernization, these funds are not available to reduce the need for new facilities necessitated by new residential construction subject to Alternate fees8.